taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/00-mobx.md

 }
 ~~~~~~~~

 MobX is able to take over the local state of React.
 You wouldn't need to use `this.state` and `this.setState()` anymore.
 The previous example can be found in the [MobX Playground](https://jsbin.com/velihicomu/2/edit?html,js,output).
 Again you experience that MobX isn't opinionated about the way the state is managed.
 You can have the state management encapsulated in a store class or couple it next to a component as local state.
 It can make React local state obsolete.
 But should it?
-That is your own decision.
+That is up to you.

 ## Scaling Reactions